wavemaker/docs/learn/how-tos/implement-openid-auth0-provider.md

 ---
-title: "Configuring Open ID using Auth0 provider"
+title: "Configuring Open ID using Auth0 Provider"
 id: "implement-openid-auth0-provider"
-sidebar_label: "Open ID using Auth0 provider"
+sidebar_label: "Open ID Integration - Auth0"
 ---

-Auth0 is an identity platform, used to implement Single Sign On.
-This helps you to authenticate and authorize users who try to access to access the application.
-Below are the steps to configure it
+Auth0 is an identity and access management platform used to implement Single Sign On.
+This helps you authenticate and authorize users who access the application.
+Below are the steps to configure Open ID using Auth0.

-In this document, we discuss the steps to implement Auth0 as Open ID provider.

----

 ## Auth0 as Open ID Provider